Skip to main content

 Cattle Trade & Prices

-Quotes: Quotes from most processors have dropped from last week with starting quotes for steers now at €6.90/kg with heifers in the region of €7.00/kg.
-Quality R grading cows are being quoted at €6.60/kg-€6.70/kg this week while €6.40/kg-€6.50/kg is available for well fleshed O grade cows.
-P grading cows are being quoted between €6.10/kg-€6.20/kg.
+Quotes: Quotes from most major processors have improved marginally, with starting quotes for steers now at €6.60/kg-€6.80/kg with heifers in the region of €6.70/kg-€6.90/kg.
+Good quality R grading cows are being quoted at €6.40/kg-€6.50/kg this week while €6.30/kg-€6.40/kg is available for well fleshed O grade cows.
+P grading cows are being quoted between €6.20/kg-€6.40/kg.

-Note that reported prices exclude VAT but include all bonus payments ( in-spec bonus, breed-based producer groups etc).
+Note that reported prices exclude VAT but include all bonus payments (in-spec bonus, breed-based producer groups etc).

 Live Exports